MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-17-Tutorial-3D-step17.md

 # Step 17 - Head Bobbing

-Somewhere along the way we lost the head bobbing effect that we added in step 2 of this tutorial.
+When we moved from the original player controller to a physics based player controller, we lost the head bobbing effect that we added in step 2 of this tutorial.
 Let us reintroduce this.
 We add a method to the GameView class that calculates a bob height value which gets added to the camera height in the render method.
 The bob height value is calculated with a sine function.
 If the player speed is close to zero the effect is disabled to avoid head bobbing when the player is standing